RoonLabs/roon-extension-meridian/README.md

        Nucleus + DSP7200 w/ full volume control, muting, standby, waking/convienience switching.

-       I just go into roon and play music, and it turns on the speakers, sets the volume, and all is good.
+       I just go into Roon and play music, and it turns on the speakers, sets the volume, and all is good.
 In Roon there is also a button to standby the speakers.